MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/02.mark-1/03.using.mark1/docs.md

 - SSH - enable/disable ssh option.
 - RESET - wipe the data on the mark 1 and reset to factory default
 - EXIT - leave the menu

+# Access Mark 1 CLI
+You can access the CLI of the mark 1 by running the following command from the CLI, then you can interact via text to the mark 1:
+`python -m mycroft.client.text.main --quiet`